 Teaching kids how to clean up and help around the house

 Several times a day, our playroom, and often the entire downstairs, looks like a tornado went through.
-It is amazing how many toys are strewn around in a very short period, but thta’s my fault, i buy my kids the best toddler baby dolls.
+It is amazing how many toys are strewn around in a very short period, but that’s my fault.
 I am beyond thankful that my kids are now old enough to clean up the house with minimal involvement from me.
 It took a lot of work to get to this point, though.

 I spent their toddler and preschool years training them on how to clean up, and quite honestly there were many days I wondered why I even bothered.
 It would have been so much easier and faster to clean it up myself.
 Now that I am past the early training stages, I can see how this investment has paid off.